The Unabomber Manifesto

 The content of this manifesto is primary of 2 themes.
 The first 1/3 of the book is a criticism of the so-called American “liberals” or political left.
+Mostly it discuss the ills of political correctness.
 This work's perspective of modern society or human nature, is specifically centered around modern USA culture.
 No effort is made to count Europeans or Asian culture in its discussion of modern society or human nature.
 Nor are there much criticism or discussion of the American Political Right.
-The rest 2/3 of the manifesto, starting about section 14, is a extreme pessimistic, irrational, hatred of technology, with the conclusion that the only solution is to eliminate technology.
+The rest 2/3 of the manifesto, starting about section 114, is a extreme pessimistic, irrational, hatred of technology, with the conclusion that the only solution is to eliminate technology.

 Here's a list of errors i found while i was reading this work: Typographical Errors in Industrial Society and its Future.

 The unabomber has recently published a collection of his writings.
 Technological Slavery: The Collected Writings of Theodore J Kaczynski , by Theodore Kaczynski.
 Buy at amazon